A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

 We choose here to forward model the light distribution in all 9 NIRCam images using ForcePho (Johnson et al., in prep.).
 ForcePho fits multiple PSF-convolved S\'ersic profiles simultaneously to all individual exposures and filters by sampling the joint posterior distribution via Markov Chain Monte Carlo (MCMC).
 This allows us to take into account and measure the covariances between all the parameters.
-We run ForcePho on the individual NIRCam exposures, which is a key advantage from other codes that run on the mosaics, such as \texttt{galfit} \cite{GALFIT_2010AJ....139.2097P}, \texttt{Lenstronomy} \cite{Lenstronomy_2018PDU....22..189B} or \texttt{ProFit} \cite{Robotham_2017MNRAS.466.1513R}.
+We run ForcePho on the individual NIRCam exposures, which is a key advantage over other codes that run on mosaics, such as \texttt{galfit} \cite{GALFIT_2010AJ....139.2097P}, \texttt{Lenstronomy} \cite{Lenstronomy_2018PDU....22..189B} or \texttt{ProFit} \cite{Robotham2017}.
 Firstly, when the individual cal frame images (stage 2 products) are co-added to build the final mosaic, information is lost by construction.
 Working therefore on the mosaic means working on data with less information than the full set of individual exposures.
 This is particularly important for compact objects, such as \jname.
-The individual exposures capture these compact objects with several different pixelizations (thanks to different dither positions), while the mosaics are a single pixel representation.
+The individual exposures capture these compact objects with several different pixelizations (thanks to different dither positions), while the mosaics are a single-pixel representation.
 Information is also lost about the correlation between pixel fluxes in the mosaics.
 Secondly, alternative methods work with empirical PSFs (ePSFs), which are based on a few stars that are not saturated, leading to significant uncertainty in the outskirts of the ePSFs due to noisy outskirts of individual stars.
 Furthermore, the ePSFs are only marginally oversampled, which leads to uncertainties in the convolution.
-The PSFs of the cal frame images are can be described with WebbPSF (\cite{Rigby_2023PASP..135d8001R, Perrin_2014SPIE.9143E..3XP}; see also Section \ref{sec:psf_approx}).
-Therefore, tools such as ForcePho that are able to work on individual exposures have a significant advantage over tools that work on mosaics with ePSFs.
-Furthermore, ForcePho has been successfully applied to modelling multiple components in \cite{Tacchella_NIRCAM+NIRSPEC_2023MNRAS.tmp.1377T, Robertson_JADES_2022arXiv221204480R, Tacchella_Gnz11_2023arXiv230207234T}.
+The PSFs of the cal frame images can be well described with WebbPSF (\cite{Rigby2023, Perrin2014}; see also Section \ref{sec:psf_approx}).
+Therefore, tools such as ForcePho that can work on individual exposures have a significant advantage over tools that work on mosaics with ePSFs.
+Furthermore, ForcePho has been successfully applied to modelling multiple components in \cite{Tacchella2023a, Robertson2023, Tacchella2023b}.
+Since ForcePho needs to perform many convolutions, it works with Gaussian mixture models for both the PSF and the S\'ersic profile.
+The PSF is approximated with 4 positive Gaussians.
+The introduced systematics are investigated in Section~\ref{sec:psf_approx} and motivate us to assume an error floor for the parameters estimated by ForcePho ($20\%$ for the effective radii and 0.3 for the S\'ersic index of the core).